epics-containers/awusb/docs/tutorials/commissioning_raspi.md

 ## Step 1: Obtain and Assemble Recommended Hardware

-See [Recommended Hardware](../reference/recommended_hardware.md) for the list of recommended hardware to use for a Raspberry Pi usb-remote server.
+See [Recommended Server Hardware](../reference/recommended_hardware.md) for the list of recommended hardware to use for a Raspberry Pi usb-remote server.

 Any Raspberry Pi 4 or 5 with at least 4GB RAM and at least 16GB microSD card is suitable.